Skip to main content

 What Are the Differences?

-Early Action (EA): Early Action is an admissions plan where you apply to the university early.
+Early Action (EA) is an admissions plan where you apply to the university early.
 This means that you must have all your admissions materials ready early in the school year.
 The advantage of applying EA is that you may have a slightly higher admissions chance since admissions officers read your application before the regular deadline.
-Early Action is not binding, meaning that if you are accepted, then you have the choice of whether or not you attend.
-You can also apply to as many EA schools as you choose, as long as they are not considered Restricted Early Action (REA).

-Regular Decision (RD): The Regular Decision plan occurs when you apply as a regular applicant to a university.
-Under this plan, you can apply to as many other universities you want under any admissions plan.
-RD applications are due in the beginning of January, giving you an ample amount of time to prepare all your materials.
-If you’re applying RD, the latest you should take the ACT/SAT would be in December in order to have enough time to apply with your scores.
-Under the RD plan, your application is compared to the entire pool of applicants, so you will not have an advantage like EA, ED, or REA candidates.
+RD applications are due at the beginning of January, giving you an ample amount of time to prepare all your materials.
+If you’re applying RD, the latest you should take the ACT/SAT is in December to have enough time to apply with your scores.

-Rolling Admission: Rolling Admission means that applications officers admit students on a “first come, first serve” basis.
-Rather than reading all applications and then making an admissions decision, rolling admissions will accept students who are qualified as soon as their applications are read.
+Rolling Admissions means that admissions officers admit students on a “first-come, first-served” basis.
+Rather than reading all applications and then making a decision, rolling admissions will accept qualified students as soon as their applications are read.
 This means that spots for an incoming class can fill up quickly.
-For rolling admissions, you’ll want to apply as soon as possible to maximize your chances of acceptance.

 Pros and Cons of Each Admissions Timeline